The Cathedral parish administers the sacraments of Baptism, Confirmation, Holy Eucharist and Marriage. Find out also how to become a Catholic.

 The sacrament of Matrimony acknowledges a couple’s commitment to share their life together and to reveal God’s love to themselves and those around them through the witness of their married lives.

-Those who live in the cathedral parish or who have a strong link to the cathedral may marry at St George’s.
 All those wishing to marry are required to give six months notice and to attend a course of preparation.

 The first stage is to meet with Fr Francis or Fr Dermott, this should be done before any other arrangements are made or venues booked.